exercism/v3/languages/common-lisp/reference/README.md

 # Common Lisp Reference

-Please note that this is a *very* WIP document.
-I'm currently using [this document][csharp-example] as an example to base my work off of.
+This is a work-in-progress document listing the concepts comprising the Common Lisp programming language.
+I'm currently using [this document][csharp-example] as template.

 ## Concepts
 ### General